impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

   <img src="/assets/images/screenshot-19mar2023-1046am.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </center>

-I think it's safe to wait until we get to `realpath.c` before analyzing exactly what these do.
+We'll wait until we get to `realpath.c` before analyzing exactly what these do.
+But judging by their names (`EXECUTION_SUCCESS`, `EXECUTION_FAILURE`, etc.), they appear to be related to the exit status of the more-performant `realpath` implementation.

+## Ensuring our new `realpath` builtin is enabled

 Next block of code: